hernantz/blog/content/else-considered-harmful.md

 In Python we strongly emphasize that code must be elegant and easy to interpret, but with PEP8 alone is not enough, many times our logic can be nested in a cataract of if(s) and else(s) difficult to maintain.
-In this talk we explored some strategies to avoid that unnecessary complexity.
+In this post we explore strategies that structure our code to avoid that unnecessary complexity in readability.

-I'm writing this article to encourage some code structure techniques and never again have to discuss this in the future.
+The if/else couple reduces expresability of your program.

+## If you write else

 As a programmer, most of your time you will be writing ifs.
-Not only becouse this is the main flow control structure, in c like languages, but because writing an else is (or shoud be at least) a code smell.
+Not only becouse this is the main flow control structure, in c like languages, but because writing an else is (or shoud be) a code smell.
 It's a trap.

-The if/else couple reduces expresability of your program.

-## If you write else

 When reading code, we programmers keep a heap of variables and flow control in our heads.